sleepingkingstudios/incunabulum/collections/_characters/lutes/jack.md

       Jack assisted Aoife in navigating the sewers of Jewel and battling the goblins that had abducted the luthier Garrick.
 ---

-Jack is a member of the [Thieves’ Guild]({{site.baseurl}}/campaigns/lutes/organizations/thieves-guild), acting as a liaison with trusted outsiders and acting on behalf of the “guild”.
+Jack is a member of the Thieves’ Guild acting as a liaison with trusted outsiders and acting on behalf of the "guild".
 Not much is known about Jack, aside from a slight build and agile athleticism.
 They wear a mask at all times and have a preference for tight leather under a concealing cloak.